Songtech-0912/songtech-0912.github.io/content/general-relativity/part-2.md

 > **Note:** An interactive visualization is available [on this page](https://www.desmos.com/3d/j2pnyuyl4u) and might be useful for getting an intuitive understanding of these wormholes, although once again we will emphasize that the $z$-curvature is not in physical space, but rather meant to represent *curvature*.

 Is it theoretically possible to travel through a Schwarzschild black hole?
 Sadly, no. First of all, it would be a one-way trip, since it would require passing through two event horizons; one for the black hole, and another for the white hole.
 But second, a traveler must travel faster than the speed of light to pass through while avoiding the singularity.
-Thus, a Schwarzschild black hole, if one physically exists, would be an **un-traversable wormhole** (much to the chagrin of science fiction fans).
+Thus, a Schwarzschild black hole, if one physically exists, would be a **non-traversable wormhole** (much to the chagrin of science fiction fans).

 ### Kruskal-Szekeres coordinates and maximal extension